 Hamilton was the first community in Massachusetts to implement a Town-wide composting program, with compostable material taken to Brick Ends Farm located at 464 Highland Street.
 Regular trash streams are taken to North Andover and burned.
-The Town has a single stream recycling method, also known as "No Sort" recycling which gives residents the convenience to commingle recyclables.64
+The Town has a single stream recycling method, also known as "No Sort" recycling which gives residents the convenience to commingle recyclables.117

-According to the Department of Environmental Protection, the trash disposal tonnage for the Town of Hamilton was 1.460.9 tons in 2020 (see Table 3.2.5).
+According to the Department of Environmental Protection, the trash disposal tonnage for the Town of Hamilton was 1,460.9 tons in 2020 (see Table 4.8.5).
 The separate trash tonnage from the Town's schools was 60 tons.
-The Town also provides curbside pickup for bagged leaves three times a year while Brick Ends Farm accepts disposal of branches, brush, grass, clipping, and leaves.
+The Town also provides curbside pickup for bagged

-Table 3.2.5: Hamilton Waste and Recycling (2021)
+Table 4.8.5: Hamilton Waste and Recycling (2021)

 Waste Type Yearly Tonnage

 Single Stream 1,042.10

 Scrap Metal 19.68

 Textiles/Used Clothing 50.69

 Food Waste 332.17

 E-Waste 7.29

 Total 1,451.93

-Source: MA Department of Environmental Protection
+Source: MA Department of Enviro nmental Protection